tomfanhm/newtype/src/array/heap-sort/README.md

-# Function `bubbleSort`
+# Function `heapSort`

-Sorts an array using the bubble sort algorithm.
+Sorts an array using the Heap Sort algorithm.

 ## Parameters